shobhitsugumar/Connect/README.md

 # MeetVerse
 A video call Website Created using [Socket.io](https://socket.io/) and [Peerjs](https://peerjs.com/docs/#start)

 - This project is a video call website built using PeerJS for peer-to-peer communication and SocketJS for real-time messaging.
-It allows users to initiate video calls with others, share their screens, and communicate via chat during the call.
+It allows users to initiate video calls with others and communicate via chat during the call.

 ## Table of Contents